Crafsterz/Crafsterz/README.md

 - 👋 Hi, I’m @Crafsterz
 - 👀 I’m interested in playing games and board games
 - 🌱 I’m currently learning in the 42 KL Piscine course I will update my completed repository in the future
+- 👷 Finished Parts of 42KL so now just looking for a JOB
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...--->